Can my family participate?

 How are the French students selected?

 French students are carefully screened for their motivation, open mindedness, compatibility, and adaptability.
-Many of the students may have traveled with ATIL before on a shorter stay in Europe and their behavior within a host family has already been documented.
+Many of the students may have traveled with ATL before on a shorter stay in Europe and their behavior within a host family has already been documented.
 Their applications will include information about their families, their schooling, their personal preferences, likes and dislikes, and a personal statement regarding their motivation for participating.
 As a group, the students come from families with high goals for their children, and they seek the opportunity to improve their English skills and broaden their international skills.

 What will I be responsible for?